arjenw/cf-mendix-buildpack-ssl-debug/README.md

 Please note that Datadog integration **requires Mendix 7.14 or higher**.
 If an older version is used, then a warning will be displayed in the logs and the Datadog integration will not be enabled.

-The Datadog integration features a full Datadog Agent installation inspired by the [official Datadog Cloud Foundry Buildpack](https://github.com/DataDog/datadog-cloudfoundry-buildpack).
-Specific agent checks are enabled and configured specifically for Mendix applications.
+The Datadog integration features a limited Datadog Agent installation inspired by the [official Datadog Cloud Foundry Buildpack](https://github.com/DataDog/datadog-cloudfoundry-buildpack).
+PostgreSQL metrics and application metrics are scraped with an included Telegraf agent and sent directly to Datadog via the Datadog API.
+JMX metrics are retrieved using the Datadog Java trace agent.

 #### Presets